Kewea/amazon-product-delivery-selling-source-detection/README.md

 # Disclaimer
 This script is for recreational purpose only.
 Any illegal usage including transforming the script into any means for automatic ordering purpose by modifying the source code is prohibited.
+All rights reserved by the author of this script.